RF,DH - PHI

 Phillies outfielder Bryce Harper went 3-for-4 with a stolen base in Monday's loss to the San Francisco Giants.
 The steal was his first of the season.

 Harper raised his batting average from .238 to .327 over just the last two days by going 6-for-7 with a home run, stolen base, and a walk.
 He appears to be heating up at the plate after a minor cold stretch.

 Phillies outfielder Bryce Harper went 3-for-3 with a home run and a walk in Sunday's win over the St. Louis Cardinals.

 Harper sat out Saturday's game with lower back tightness but returned on Sunday and looked just fine, homering and reaching base four times in the win.
 Through 14 games, Harper is batting .289 with nine runs scored, three home runs, seven RBI, 11 walks, and no stolen bases.

-Bryce Harper (back) is starting Monday against the Nationals.
+Bryce Harper (back) is in Sunday's lineup against the Cardinals.

 Harper didn't play on Saturday due to back tightness, but it was apparently a minor issue.
 The 28-year-old is off to a modest start at the plate, so fantasy managers are surely hoping that he heats up soon.

 Phillies star Bryce Harper could return to the lineup Sunday, according to manager Joe Girardi.
 The outfielder did not play on Saturday after waking up with lower back tightness.